 Violent robbery is very rare and the most common type of theft in Peru is actually tourists forgetting bags in cafes or on transport, and simply never getting them back.

 If you are unfortunate enough to be robbed … just accept it as a travel experience.
-Make sure that you have good insurance, and that you have read the small print before arriving in Peru so you know what is required to make a successful claim.
+Make sure that you have good insurance, and that you have read the small print before arriving in Peru, so you know what is required to make a successful claim.
 You can get a travel insurance quote here.

 Apart from precious photos, most things can be replaced.
 Try not to let it spoil your holiday - which is sure to have cost more than the value of items stolen - and don't suddenly believe that every Peruvian is a thief.
 The overwhelming majority are kind, honest, hardworking people who detest the thieves probably more than you do – when they get robbed they usually do not have insurance!